NguyoVictor/P1-Codechallenge/README.md

-    P1-Codechallenge
+Phase 1- Code Challenge- Week 1
-    Victor Nguyo
+BY Victor Nguyo

-Description
+Project Description
-gradeGenerator.js=> A program that prompts a user for marks and outputs the grade
+1. Grade generator - A program that prompts a user for marks and outputs the grade

-speedDetector.js => A program that inputs the speed of a car and gives a point for every 5km/h above the required limit of 70km/h and if the points exceed 12 returns a license suspended messagw
+2. Speed detector - A program that inputs the speed of a car and gives a point for every 5km/h above the required limit of 70km/h and if the points exceed 12 returns a license suspended messagw

-netSalary.js=> A program that prompts user for basic salary and benefits and calculates and returns the gross salary, PAYE tax, NHIF and NSSF tax
+3. Net salary - A program that prompts user for basic salary and benefits and calculates and returns the gross salary, PAYE tax, NHIF and NSSF tax

+Project Set-up

 Installation
-You use git clone to be able to download the documents in the GitHub
+I will use git clone to be able to download the documents in the GitHub

 Installation Requirements
 Git